sudharsanK7/Roller-coaster-EDA/README.md

 This repository contains code and documentation for conducting exploratory data analysis (EDA) on a roller coaster dataset.
 The EDA was performed using industry-standard Python libraries including Pandas, Matplotlib, and Seaborn.

 Contents
-roller_coaster_data.csv: The dataset used for analysis. roller_coaster_eda.ipynb: Jupyter Notebook containing the Python code for EDA.
+coaster_db.csv: The dataset used for analysis.
+Exploratory Data Analysis.ipynb: Jupyter Notebook containing the Python code for EDA.
 README.md: This file providing an overview of the project.

 Steps Taken